 3. Incorporate Fartlek Running Into Your Marathon Training Plan

-Fartlek running involves speeding up and slowing down for a particular distance and duration you set for yourself.
+This style of working involves speeding up and slowing down for a particular distance and duration you set for yourself.

 For example, doing 10x2minute hard with 1 minute of easy running.
 You build up your tolerance of running faster and give yourself less recovery.

 4. Gradually Lengthen Your Long Runs

 I have written extensively on how increasing your long run paces can improve your marathon finish times.
 That being said, I want you to concentrate on being able to run farther and longer to build your endurance.